-- ► The Norwegian Immigration Act, Section 95 Paragraph 1: displaced persons from Ukraine applying for protection have the right to accommodation. - Section 1 and Section 2 in Regulation on social services for person without permanent residence in Norway, entered into force on 1 January 2012.
-As long as the displaced persons from Ukraine have the right to accommodation from the Government, they do not have several rights under the Social Services Act. - ▶ Social Services Act, which entered into force 1 January 2010, aims to improve the living conditions of the disadvantaged by contributing to social and economic security.
-A person can get financial assistance as a temporary benefit to cover costs to live, help to find a temporary accommodation, participation in qualification programs with payment for persons with reduced ability to work and with limited benefits under National Insurance Act and Labour Market Act.
+- Norwegian Immigration Act, Section 95 Paragraph 1: displaced persons from Ukraine applying for protection have the right to accommodation. - Section 1 and Section 2 of the Regulation on social services for person without permanent residence in Norway, entered into force on 1 January 2012.
+As long as displaced persons from Ukraine have the right to accommodation from the Government, they will not be entitled to individual services under the Social Services Act, with the exception of information, advice and guidance. - Social Services Act, which entered into force 1 January 2010, aims to improve the living conditions of the disadvantaged by contributing to social and economic security.
+A person can get financial assistance as a temporary benefit to cover costs of living, help to find a temporary accommodation, participation in qualification programs with payment for persons with reduced ability to work and with limited benefits under the National Insurance Act and the Act on Labour Market Services.
 Persons who need long-term and coordinated services have the right to have an individual plan prepared.
-See especially Sections 17, 18, 19, 27, 28 and 29 in the Social Service Act.
+See especially Sections 17, 18, 19, 27, 28 and 29 of the Social Service Act. - Temporary regulation on exemptions from the Planning and building Act for accommodation of persons seeking protection (asylum seekers), which entered into force on 7 March 2022, and was replaced by Temporary regulation on exemptions from the Planning and Building Act to deal with high arrivals of displaced persons from Ukraine which entered into force 15 June 2022.